richardjarvis/weatherlinkdotcom-driver-weewx/README.md

 | **wl_archive_interval** | User need to set manually | 1, 5 or 15 |
 | **wind_gust_2min_enable** | Not set so, 0 | 0 = Disable / 1 = Enable |
 | **port** | 80 | 1/65535 |

+## Credits

+The starting point for this was a fork of Drealine/weatherlinklive-driver-weewx.
+Many thanks.